jible/capstone/CONTRIBUTING.md

 description: `enemy sprite is 240x240 but hit box is circular and slightly smaller: 220x220`

-When you've made your changes and are ready to make your pull request, check what the most recent version was named and incrament the decimal by one.
+When you've made your changes and are ready to make your pull request, check what the most recent version was named and increment the decimal by one.
 As we are still in pre-production, the version should always start with 0.

 pull request title: `version 0.XX`